Pokrovsk: 2023

-On 7 August 2023 during the Russian invasion of Ukraine, Russian missiles struck the city twice, killing nine people.
+On 7 August 2023 during the Russo-Ukrainian war, Russian missiles struck the city twice, killing nine people.

 2024

 In July 2024, Russia renewed efforts to reach and capture Pokrovsk in a new offensive.
 On 15 August, Serhii Dobriak, the head of the Pokrovsk City Military Administration, reported that Russian forces were only 10 km from the city, and urged all citizens, especially the elderly and families with young children, to evacuate.
 On 19 August, Ukrainian officials announced that families with children living in Pokrovsk and surrounding villages would be forced to leave.
 The population reportedly had decreased to 36,000 by 1 September.
 On 5 September, the train station closed for civilian evacuation due to a deteriorating security situation, using buses and the train station in Pavlohrad instead.
 According to Donetsk Oblast Governor Vadym Filashkin, 26,000 people, including 1,076 children, were still remaining in the city.
 By October, the population declined to 13,000.